When the voices of children are heard on the green,

 Songs of Experience

 I once was a little girl living in the Bronx on University Avenue, where there truly was a university.
 I lived with a physician father who spent his days and nights reading through the Harvard Classics, holding forth on “man’s inhumanity to man,” and labelling the few patients that came to his office in the apartment as “incurable hypochondriacs.”
-And I had a mother – a beautiful blonde blue-eyed clinically psychotic mother.
-And I had an older brother who drew my mother’s total attention, and was the star of her version of the demented present and her wildly concocted future.
-To this day I can feel that little girl and I hear the voices she heard.
+And, I had a mother – a beautiful blonde, blue-eyed, clinically psychotic mother.
+And, I had an older brother who drew my mother’s total attention and was the star of her demented version of the present as well as her wildly concocted future.
+To this day I can feel that little girl, and I hear the voices she heard.

 The little girl never leaves me.
 How can she, and why would I want her to?
 For all that followed is a response to her feelings, her vision, her voice.

 Today is my birthday.
 I am 87 years of age today, and as I conjure up that little girl, emery board in hand sawing away with hurt and anger, I can finally smile with contentment and say, “Happy Birthday to me!”